UIKit0/kairos/README.markdown

 what apps it runs, it's best to allow unloading of the classes and also to set perm gen to a reasonably big number. "

-Another better option is to use JRebel.
+Another option is to use JRebel.
-TODO : write a doc for this option - http://vimeo.com/27162278
+TODO : write a doc for this option and explain the pros and cons - http://vimeo.com/27162278

 Once done you should get the following tree directory :